CraftySalamander/RTS_Overlay/Readme.md

 Press *Enter* to select the build order appearing in bold.
 By default, the one selected is the first of the list, but you can use *Tab* to select another one.
 Another solution is to click with the mouse on the requested build order.

-# Common to Web and Python solutions
+# Common to Web and EXE/Python solutions

 ## Designing a build order

 When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://buildorderguide.com) for AoE2).
 Many existing build orders can be found on these websites.

-Alternatively, you can write it in the build order design panel (text area on the top right of the web version or [Add build order button](docs/assets/common/action_button/feather.png) on the Python solution).
+Alternatively, you can write it in the build order design panel (text area on the right of the web version or [Add build order button](docs/assets/common/action_button/feather.png) on the EXE/Python solution).
 A few helper buttons allow you to automatically get a basic template, format it, display it and select images by clicking on them.
 For some games, it is also possible to evaluate the time for each step (to be used with the timer feature).
 See the full instuctions on the corresponding panel.

 Here are the main fields of any build order: